The-Squadratics/openMRS_security_project/Project_proposal.md

 ### CYBR 8430 - Project Proposal
 ### OpenMRS - A patent based

-#### Project Proposal: 2-3 page markdown document that describes the following:

-* An open-source software project your team has chosen.
-From here on, it will be referred to as “software”.

 We selected `OpenMRS` for our project, specifically the `OpenMRS-core`.